ptheofan/yii2-file-upload-behavior/readme.md

     1. see `modelVirtualAttribute`
 1. store the filename to the database in the column `avatar_hash`.
     1. see `modelAttribute`
-1. prefix the saved filename with the ID of the record
+1. Filename prefixed with row ID, filename the SHA1 of the file and suffix the version
-    1. as such we configure the behavior to save the image after the model has been inserted `generateAfterInsert => true`
+    1. For this we set the `filenameGenerator` to use the `CallbackFilenameGenerator`
+    1. Configure it to not include the extension (versions will take care of .ext in this case)
+    1.
+1. Keep the following versions
-1. ensure image is in PNG format
+    1. Unresized upload in PNG format `PngBaseVersion`.
+Final name will look something like 512-deadbeef.png
-1. keep the original uploaded image
-1. generate 3 different versions (thumbnails)
-    1. sm (width = 64 pixels)
+    1. sm (width = 64 pixels) with suffix `-sm`.
+Final name will look something like 512-deadbeef-sm.png
-    1. md (width = 256 pixels)
+    1. md (width = 256 pixels) with suffix `-md`.
+Final name will look something like 512-deadbeef-md.png
-    1. lg (width = 512 pixels)
+    1. lg (width = 512 pixels) with suffix `-lg`.
+Final name will look something like 512-deadbeef-lg.png

 When the request arrives simply push the `UploadedFile` instance to the `avatar` model property.
 When you want to retrieve a particular version of the uploaded file simply call
 ```php
 $url = $model->avatar->getVersion('sm')->getUrl();
 ```

 You can also print the object to get detailed information
 ```php